skbn/tinyedit/readme.txt

 3. Press Enter
 4. Results are shown highlighted
 5. Use F3 or Alt+C to go to the previous result
-6. Use F4 or Alt+S to go to the next result
+6. Use F4 or Alt+T to go to the next result
 7. Press ESC to exit search mode
 8. Press Alt+G to clear highlights and exit search mode